elastic/kibana/packages/kbn-i18n/README.md

 #### Attributes translation in React

-React wrapper provides an ability to inject the imperative formatting API into a React component via its props using `injectI18n` HOC.
+React wrapper provides an ability to inject the imperative formatting API into a React component via its props using `injectI18n` Higher-Order Component.
 This should be used when your React component needs to format data to a string value where a React element is not suitable; e.g., a `title` or `aria` attribute.
-In order to use it you should wrap your component into `injectI18n` function.
+In order to use it you should wrap your component with `injectI18n` Higher-Order Component.
 The formatting API will be provided to the wrapped component via `props.intl`.

 React component as a pure function: